Top 4 Methods for Cold Call Coaching with a Remote SDR Team

 Real-time call coaching is a must, and being remote shouldn't be an obstacle to providing reps with relevant and timely feedback.

-The methods above may never directly replicate the in-person sales floor we once use to cherish so much, but with real-time call coaching software, you can blend all of the methods above to supercharge your sales coaching and turn your reps into high-performing outbound machines.
+The methods above may never directly replicate the in-person sales floor we once used to cherish so much, but with real-time call coaching software, you can blend all of the methods above to supercharge your sales coaching and turn your reps into high-performing outbound machines.

 Whatever you do as you embark on your remote SDR management journey, don't stop coaching.
 Your team depends on it.